gideonibemerejr/SEI-CC-2/work/w08/d2/01-02-django-class-views/django-class-views.md

 {% endblock %}
 ```

-The `{% csrf_token %}` is a security measure that makes it more difficult to perform a _cross-site-request-forgery_ by writing a CSRF (pronounced "see-surf") token that is validated on the server.
+The `{% csrf_token %}` is a security measure that makes it difficult to perform a [cross-site-request-forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) by writing a CSRF (pronounced "see-surf") token that is validated on the server.

 Let's refresh and click the **Add a Cat** link.